rcmstark/cocoatouch-for-android/README.md

 ### 1. Why you should use it?

-In Android, Activity is equivalent to UIViewController and it normally look like:
+In Android, Activity is equivalent to UIViewController and it normally looks like:

 ```sh
 public class MainActivity extends AppCompatActivity